payme-yatharth/Docker_in_one_shot/README.md

 Docker compose is used to setup multiple containers, create multiple containers and also destroy them when not needed docker-compose.yml stores the config for those multiple containers

+it contains the version of the docker compose it contains the services, ports, envs for running the docker compose container